th7mo/th7mo.com/src/content/garden/flatpak.md

 ln -s /var/lib/flatpak/exports/bin/com.valvesoftware.Steam /usr/bin/steam
 ```

-Now application launchers (and the terminal) are able to find the Flatpak application,
+Flatpak-packaged applications can now be found by application launchers and the terminal,
-because it is added to the `$PATH` variable.
+as they are added to the `$PATH` variable.

 ## See also
 * The [Gentoo article](https://wiki.gentoo.org/wiki/Flatpak) about Flatpak.